emmyileeva/Bloons-Game-/README.md

 ### **_Instructions to play_**

-- Utilize the mouse to precisely aim the darts
+- Use the mouse to hover over the monkey and accurately aim the darts.
-- Click to throw dart
+- Click to release the dart.
-- Aim to pop as many balloons as possible using your darts and reach the target to progress to the next level
+- Your objective is to pop as many balloons as possible using your limited supply of darts and reach the target to advance to the next level.
-- Bear in mind that you're limited to a specific number of darts per level
-- Darts are not carried over to subsequent levels
+- Keep in mind that you have a specific number of darts for each level, and any unused darts will not carry over to the next level.

 ---